BPA-CSIRO-Workshops/cancer-manuals/docs/modules/cancer-module-sv/sv_tut.md

 <br>
 DELLY clusters abnormal paired-ends and every single cluster gives rise to an `IMPRECISE` SV call.
-For every `IMPRECISE` SV call an attempt is made to identify supporting split-reads/soft-clipped reads DELLY then computes a consensus sequence (INFO:CONSENSUS) out of all split-read candidates and then aligns this consensus sequence to the reference requiring at least -m many aligned bases to the left and right (default
+For every `IMPRECISE` SV call an attempt is made to identify supporting split-reads/soft-clipped reads.
+DELLY then computes a consensus sequence (INFO:CONSENSUS) out of all split-read candidates and then aligns this consensus sequence to the reference requiring at least -m many aligned bases to the left and right (default